Generalized Penalty for Circular Coordinate Representation: Introduction

 \subsection{Organization of the paper}

 The rest of this paper is organized as follows.
-We first propose our method of choosing a generalized penalty function for the circular coordinates and show with a specific example where circular coordinates preserves topological structures in Section \ref{sec:Cohomologous-optimization-proble}.
-Analysis of simulation studies in Section \ref{sec:Simulation-studies-under} show how the proposed method behaves under different sampling schemes.
+We first propose our method of choosing a generalized penalty function for the circular coordinates and show a specific example where circular coordinates preserve topological structures in Section \ref{sec:Cohomologous-optimization-proble}.
+Analyses of simulation studies in Section \ref{sec:Simulation-studies-under} show how the proposed method behaves under different sampling schemes.
 We carry out a real data analysis with sonar records and congress voting data in Section \ref{sec:Real-data-analysis}, to investigate the performance of our proposed method in real scenarios.
-Finally in Section \ref{sec:Discussion}, we summarize our findings in this paper and conclude our paper with contributions, discussions and future works. \FloatBarrier
+Finally, in Section \ref{sec:Discussion}, we summarize our findings in this paper and conclude our paper with contributions, discussions, and future work.